The Office of Commonwealth Games (OCG)

 The Gold Coast Commonwealth Games Corporation (GOLDOC)

 GOLDOC was established in January 2012.
-GOLDOC sits within the portfolio of the Honourable Stirling Hinchliffe MP, Minister for Transport and the Commonwealth Games.
+GOLDOC sits within the portfolio of the Honourable Kate Jones, Minister for Education and Minister for Tourism, Major Events and the Commonwealth Games.
 Working with Government and Games partners, the functions of GOLDOC are to undertake and facilitate the organisation, conduct, promotion and commercial and financial management of the Commonwealth Games, including events and programs associated with the Commonwealth Games.
 The GOLDOC Board is responsible for the way GOLDOC performs its functions and exercises its powers in an appropriate, effective and efficient way.
 The Board derives its authority from the enabling legislation.